Ceramic art: Japan

 The earliest Japanese pottery was made around the 11th millennium BCE.
 Jōmon ware emerged in the 6th millennium BCE and the plainer Yayoi style in about the 4th century BCE.
 This early pottery was soft earthenware, fired at low temperatures.
 The potter's wheel and a kiln capable of reaching higher temperatures and firing stoneware appeared in the 3rd or 4th centuries CE, probably brought from China via the Korean peninsula.
 In the 8th century, official kilns in Japan produced simple, green lead-glazed earthenware.
 Unglazed stoneware was used as funerary jars, storage jars and kitchen pots up to the 17th century.
 Some of the kilns improved their methods and are known as the "Six Old Kilns".
 From the 11th to the 16th century, Japan imported much porcelain from China and some from Korea.
-The Japanese overlord Toyotomi Hideyoshi's attempts to conquer China in the 1590s were dubbed the "Ceramic Wars"; the emigration of Korean potters appeared to be a major cause.
+The Japanese overlord Toyotomi Hideyoshi's attempts to conquer China in the 1590s were dubbed the "Ceramic Wars" The abduction of Korean potters appeared to be a major cause.
 One of these potters, Yi Sam-pyeong, discovered the raw material of porcelain in Arita and produced first true porcelain in Japan.

 In the 17th century, conditions in China drove some of its potters into Japan, bringing with them the knowledge to make refined porcelain.
 From the mid-century, the Dutch East India Company began to import Japanese porcelain into Europe.
 At this time, Kakiemon wares were produced at the factories of Arita, which had much in common with the Chinese Famille Verte style.
 The superb quality of its enamel decoration was highly prized in the West and widely imitated by the major European porcelain manufacturers.
 In 1971 it was declared an important "intangible cultural treasure" by the Japanese government.

 In the 20th century, interest in the art of the village potter was revived by the Mingei folk movement led by potters Shoji Hamada, Kawai Kajiro and others.
 They studied traditional methods in order to preserve native wares that were in danger of disappearing.
 Modern masters use ancient methods to bring pottery and porcelain to new heights of achievement at Shiga, Iga, Karatsu, Hagi, and Bizen.
 A few outstanding potters were designated living cultural treasures (mukei bunkazai 無形文化財).
 In the old capital of Kyoto, the Raku family continued to produce the rough tea bowls that had so delighted connoisseurs.
 At Mino, potters continued to reconstruct the classic formulas of Momoyama-era Seto-type tea wares of Mino, such as Oribe ware.
 By the 1990s many master potters worked away from ancient kilns and made classic wares in all parts of Japan.